EndPointCorp/end-point-blog/2011/12/03/performing-bulk-edits-in-rails-part-2.html.md

 end
 ```

 With these modifications to the form in place, the user can now specify which fields are eligible for bulk editing.
-Now we need the logic to determine how to populate the bar attribute based on the user's selection.
+Now we need the logic to determine how to populate the bar attribute based on the user’s selection.
 This way, the user will see that an attribute is the same across all selected items.
-Let's revise our bulk edit controller.
+Let’s revise our bulk edit controller.

 ```ruby
 # app/controllers/bulk_edit_controller.rb